msaari/relevanssi/readme.txt

 * First published version.

 == Upgrade notice ==

+= 3.6.2.1 =
+* Fixes a bug in the post sorting algorithm.

+= 3.6.2 =
+* Support for array orderby and other fine features.

 = 3.6.1 =
 * Fix for a security vulnerability where a site admin could inject SQL code into search queries.